 Tonight, we’re paying tribute to the Southern Cross, also known as the constellation Crux, for our friends in the Southern Hemisphere.
 No matter where you live in the Southern Hemisphere, look in your southern sky for the Southern Cross as soon as darkness falls.

-At temperate latitudes in the Southern Hemisphere, where it’s now the winter season, we astronomers say the Southern Cross swings to upper meridian transit – its high point in the sky – around nightfall, or approximately 6 p.m. local time.
+At temperate latitudes in the Southern Hemisphere, where it’s now the winter season, we astronomers say the Southern Cross swings to upper meridian transit – its high point in the sky – at early evening, or roughly 7 p.m. local time.

 If the Southern Cross is circumpolar in your sky, then the Big Dipper never climbs above your horizon.

 Conversely, if the Big Dipper is circumpolar in your sky, then the Southern Cross never climbs above your horizon.
 Additionally, the W or M-shaped constellation Cassiopeia is also circumpolar at northerly latitudes.
 See the animation below.

 However, if you live in the tropics, there are times when you can actually see the Big Dipper and the Southern Cross in the same sky together.
 In early June, for instance, the Southern Cross and Big Dipper reach upper transit – their high point – at virtually the same time, or around 7 p.m. local time.

 You have a better chance of seeing the Southern Cross and the Big Dipper in the same sky right now from the southern tropics.
 That’s because the winter season in the Southern Hemisphere ushers in an earlier sunset time than at comparable latitudes in the northern tropics, where it is now summer.